akib1162100/financial-demo/README.md

 #### Helm chart Credentials

-To allow the GitHub actions to use safe_credentials in the `values.yml` ([docs](https://rasa.com/docs/rasa-x/installation-and-setup/install/helm-chart#3-configure-credentials)), add following GitHub Secrets to the repo, replacing each `<safe credential>` with a different alphanumeric string, and choose a `<username>` for the initial user.
+To use safe_credentials in Github Actions through `values.yml` ([docs](https://rasa.com/docs/rasa-x/installation-and-setup/install/helm-chart#3-configure-credentials)), add following GitHub Secrets to the repo, replacing each `<safe credential>` with a different alphanumeric string and choosing a `<username>` for the initial user.

 *(Please use **safe credentials** to avoid data breaches)*